gbernard-online/experiment-terraform/notebook/practice1.md

 You can apply this plan to save these new output values to the Terraform state, without changing any real infrastructure.

-$ terraform show --json tfplan | jq
+$ terraform show -json tfplan | jq
 {
   "format_version": "1.2",
   "terraform_version": "1.13.1",